RenatoUtsch/poly-nvd3/README.md

-The `onCreate` function will be called inside the `nv.addGraph` function, after creating the chart model and before setting up the chart resize method (Poly-NVD3 uses [Resizer](https://github.com/alefwmm/Resizer), which is better than nv.utils.windowResize).
+The `onCreate` function will be called inside the `nv.addGraph` function, after creating the chart model and before setting up the chart resize method (Poly-NVD3 uses `iron-resizable-behavior`, which is better than `nv.utils.windowResize`).
 Poly-NVD3 takes care of setting up the responsive chart with the data you specified and lets you configure the chart the way you want.